Bradshaw/spaceshipsin.space/sources/markdown/out/veil-runners/players-guide.md

 You and your fellow players should discuss, and work together to create a ship that fits the expectations and wishes of everyone in the group.
 1. Determine the ship's role
     - This will play a big part in setting the tone of your adventure.
-    - Typical roles include: Science Expedition, Search & Rescue, Blockade Running, Piracy, Artifact Retrieval.
+    - Typical roles include:
+      - Science Expedition / Artifact Retrieval
+      - Search & Rescue / Deep Veil Navigation
+      - Blockade Running / Smuggling.
 2. Retrace the ship's history
    - When and why was it built?
 How has it changed over the years?
    - Are you its first crew?
 Has it changed ownership?